microsoft/fluentui-blazor/README.md

 ## Introduction

-`Blazor.FluentUI` is a lightweight wrapper around Microsoft's official FluentUI Web Components.
+The `Microsoft.Components.FluentUI` package provides a lightweight set of wrappers around Microsoft's official FluentUI Web Components.
 The FluentUI Web Components are built on [FAST](https://www.fast.design/) and work in every major browser.
-To get up and running with `Blazor.FluentUI` see [the Blazor guide](https://www.fast.design/docs/integrations/blazor).
+To get up and running with `Microsoft.Components.FluentUI` see [the Blazor guide](https://www.fast.design/docs/integrations/blazor).

 The source for `@fluentui/web-components` is hosted in [the Fluent UI monorepo](https://github.com/microsoft/fluentui/tree/master/packages/web-components).